Zeyad2003/Fawry-Internship/Week-05/Design-Pattern3/Task/README.md

   - `Adapter` to allow multiple message format to be sent to the home owner.

 > [!NOTE]
-> Run the application and wait until finish, then check the `logs.txt` file to see the logs.
+> Run the application and wait until finish, then check the `log.txt` file to see the output.